mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <li>Print the reversed string along with an indication as to whether or not it's a palindrome, written the same forwards and backwards, like 'racecar'. * Don't worry about dealing with upper/lower case issues.
 You can assume all input is lower case.</li>
 <li>Also don't worry about doing anything special with whitespace characters (assume "race car" is not a palindrome).</li>
 </ul>
-<pre><code>Enter a string: hello world
+<pre><code>Enter a string: hello
-dlrow olleh - is NOT a palindrome
+hello/olleh - is NOT a palindrome
 Enter a string: redivider
-redivider - is a palindrome!
+redivider/redivider - is a palindrome!
 </code></pre>
 </div>
 </div>